Draperstown Artillery Range

 Following his death at the age of 89 in 2009 he was buried with full Military Honours in Arlington National Cemetery.

-The two photographs show a Sailor and Soldier outside The American Barber Shop.
+The other photographs show a Sailor and Soldier outside The American Barber Shop.
 (Life Magazine Photographs)

 Gibraltarian Evacuee Camp - New Buildings